porres/pd-else/README.md

 ### Installing ELSE:

 This release needs Pd Vanilla 0.51-0 or above (Pd Extended/Purr Data aren't supported).
-ELSE comes as a set of separate binaries and abstractions, so all you need to is add the "else" path to Pd via "Preferences => Path" or use the [declare] object.
+ELSE comes as a set of separate binaries and abstractions, so it works if you just add its folder to the path.
+Nonetheless, it can also be loaded as a library via "Preferences => Startup" or with [declare -lib else], and this is the oficial way of loading 'else' - even though that all this does is just print the library information on Pd's terminal window.

 #### Building ELSE for Pd Vanilla: